ALMSALMA/4-Bit-Processor/README.md

 # 4-Bit-Processor

-a 4-bit Processor with the command set as given below was designed using Logisim.
+a 4-bit Processor with the command set given below was designed using Logisim.